 Appendix A provides a complete list of scales that we used.
 The scales' sources are also included.
-To measure the key construct in our study, NHS, we conducted a two-step scale development approach, which is consistent with existing work in this area (e.g., Babin et al. 1995; Gardner 1994; Katz and Hass 1988; Lee et al. 2007; Lepore and Brown 1997; McConahay et al. 1981; Turner et al. 2007; Vorauer et al. 1998; Wittenbrink et al. 1997).
+To measure the key construct in our study, NHS, we conducted a two-step scale development approach, which is consistent with existing work in this area (e.g., Babin, Boles and Darden 1995; Gardner 1994; Katz and Hass 1988; Lee, Sandfield and Dhaliwal 2007; Lepore and Brown 1997; McConahay, Hardee, and Batts 1981; Turner, Voci, and Hewstone 2007; Vorauer, Main, and O'Connell 1998; Wittenbrink, Judd, and Park 1997;).

 We first conducted in-depth interviews with 15 travel agents using a projective word association technique to generate a list of characteristics that are most associated with corporate headquarters in the travel industry (most associated characteristics, or MACs).
 Then a sample of 25 travel agents was asked to complete a questionnaire containing all of the MACs identified in the in-depth interviews.
 The MACs were operationalized in the form of a statement describing the corporate headquarters.
-In order to identify which MACs were corporate headquarters stereotypes, we applied a stereotype differential technique (e.g., Gardner 1994; Lee et al. 2007).
+In order to identify which MACs were corporate headquarters stereotypes, we applied a stereotype differential technique (e.g., Gardner 1994; Lee, Sandfield, and Dhaliwal 2007;).
 According to this technique, a significant polarity on the scale used to operationalize the MACs would reflect a stereotype.
-We conducted a one-sample t-test to determine those MACs that represented a corporate headquarters stereotype (e.g., Gardner 1994; Lee et al. 2007).
+We conducted a one-sample t-test to determine those MACs that represent a corporate headquarters stereotype (e.g., Gardner 1994; Lee, Sandfield and Dhaliwal 2007).
 The items in our NHS scale are the MACs that we found to represent corporate headquarters stereotypes.

 We first conducted exploratory factor analyses to evaluate the factor structure for all the scales with more than one item, using promax rotation.
 Due to the multilevel structure of our data, we ran separate factor analyses for each data level.
 All items with cross loadings higher than .30 were excluded from further analyses.
-To further assess measure reliability and validity of our constructs, confirmatory factor analyses were conducted for each data level.
-Overall, the results indicated acceptable fit statistics (salespeople-level constructs: IFI=.916; TLI=.908; CFI=.916; sales-manager-level constructs: IFI=.922; TLI=.907; CFI=.922; sales-manager-level constructs: IFI=.922; TLI=.907; CFI=.922).
+To further assess measure reliability and validity of our constructs, confirmatory factor analyses were for each data level.
+Overall, the results indicate acceptable fit statistics (salespeople-level constructs: IFI = .916; TLI = .908; CFI = .916; sales-manager-level constructs: IFI = .922; TLI = .907; CFI = .922; sales-manager-level constructs: IFI = .922).

 Table 1 displays the psychometric properties of our final scales, and Table 2 provides the correlations of the scales.
-Cronbach's alpha, composite reliability, and average variance extracted for all scales indicated sufficient reliability and convergent validity of our construct operationalizations.
-No coefficient alpha values and composite reliabilities were lower than .65, thus meeting or exceeding the recommended thresholds by Bagozzi and Yi (1988) and Nunnally and Bernstein (1994).
+Cronbach's alpha, composite reliability, and average variance extracted for all scales indicate sufficient reliability and convergent validity of our construct operationalizations.
+No coefficient alpha values and composite reliabilities are lower than .65, thus meeting or exceeding the recommended thresholds by Bagozzi and Yi (1988) and Nunnally and Bernstein (1994).

 We assessed the discriminant validity of the scales using the criterion proposed by Fornell and Larcker (1981), which is that discriminant validity is supported if the average variance extracted exceeds the squared correlations between all pairs of constructs.
-All constructs met this requirement.
+All constructs fulfill this requirement.

 To control for multicollinearity, we inspected the variance inflation factors of the variables.
-The control variables and the antecedents yielded values between 1.0 and 2.9, indicating the absence of serious multicollinearity problems (see Kleinbaum et al. 1998).
+The control variables and the antecedents yield values between 1.0 and 2.9, indicating the absence of serious multicollinearity problems (see Kleinbaum et al. 1988).